wurmlab/sequenceserver/README.md

 For installation instructions and how to use SequenceServer please see http://sequenceserver.com.

+If you want to run SequenceServer directly from source code, please see 'Develop and contribute' section below.

+## Version 2.0 (beta)

+Beta release of SequenceServer version 2.0.

+Here, we have changed the underlying architecture to persist jobs so that the results can be bookmarked or shared, and to support integration with grid engines such as qsub.
+Furthermore, the HTML report is now generated in the browser by fetching BLAST results in JSON format from the server.
+This facilitates the use of existing JavaScript libraries to visualise BLAST results.

+The new beta releases are announced on [GitHub release page](https://github.com/wurmlab/sequenceserver/releases) and on [Google Group](https://groups.google.com/forum/#!forum/sequenceserver)/

+### Install and configure

+To get the latest 2.0 (beta) release, run:

+    gem install --pre sequenceserver

+If you are new to the above command, please consult the 'Install or update' section on our website http://sequenceserver.com.

+If you want to run SequenceServer beta directly from source code, please see 'Develop and contribute' section below.

+### Develop and contribute

+To develop and contribute, you will need to run SequenceServer from source.

+#### Run SequenceServer from source code

 If you want to install and use SequenceServer from source, we recommend the use of 'bundler' Ruby gem to install dependencies and to run SequenceServer: